Slavik-os/Slavik-os/README.md

 > The H in slavik-os stand for happiness .
-> He choosed to , he made himself to  ~marco piere
+> He choosed to , he made himself to ~ Marco Piere